What is a bypass application?

 Under the 1-year grace period for an inventor’s own prior disclosure [35 USC 102(b)(1)(A)], a CIP should be filed within 12 months of the PCT publication date.
 Otherwise, the applicant’s own PCT publication may serve as prior art under 35 USC 102(a)(1).

 This 1-year deadline is only critical for a CIP, and not for a continuation which finds full support in the PCT application and thus has an earlier priority date going back to at least as early as the international filing date, if not earlier.
+Since the normal publication date of a PCT application is generally 18 months from the priority date, this 12-month grace period will expire around the same time as the 30-month deadline for filing any US continuing applications.

 Required Documents for Bypass Applications